| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 cindex

-it is necessary to calculate the distances between all pairs of points in the entire data set (
+For and it is necessary to calculate the distances between all pairs of points in the entire data set ().

 is the sum of the "total number of pairs of objects belonging to the same cluster" smallest distances and